bloominstituteoftechnology/node-db1-guided-solution/lesson-plan.md

 -- 3- discuss combining columns to create new ones SELECT (firstname || ' ' || lastname) as fullname FROM employees;

--- LEARNER: select a full address column concatenating other columns SELECT (postalcode || ' ' || country) as theaddress FROM customers;
+-- LEARNER: select a full address column concatenating other columns in the customers table SELECT (postalcode || ' ' || country) as theaddress FROM customers;

 -- 4- dicuss WHERE, AND, OR, LIKE, strings, comparison operators, wildcards in strings